The Society for Historical Archaeology Publications Style Guide

 1. Manuscripts will be judged on the accuracy of content, appropriateness for an international audience of historical archaeologists, and consistency with the research and ethical goals of the Society for Historical Archaeology.

 2. All manuscripts will be reviewed by a minimum of three peer referees.
 Peer review is handled by an associate editor.
 Reviewers are sought who have expertise in the geographical region, the thematic or research content, and the time period treated within the manuscript.
-Ideally, all manuscripts will be reviewed by persons who, at least in combination, possess all such expertise.
-Reviewers’ comments are requested with editorial guarantees of anonymity, although individual referees may, and often do, waive anonymity.
-All manuscript reviews by referees are open (the author’s name is not deleted from the manuscript).
+Ideally, all manuscripts will be reviewed by persons who, at least in combination, possess all such Reviewers’ comments are requested with editorial guarantees of anonymity, although individual referees may waive anonymity.
+Please note that this journal uses a single blind review editorial process (the author’s name is not deleted from the manuscript).

-3. Editors make all final decisions pertaining to manuscripts.
+4. Editors make all final decisions pertaining to manuscripts.
 Acceptance may depend on the condition that revisions are made.
-If review remarks are such that substantial changes are necessary before a manuscript is acceptable for publication, the revised manuscript may be re-reviewed, preferably by the original readers, before it is finally accepted for publication.
+If review remarks are such that substantial changes are necessary before a manuscript is acceptable for publication, the revised manuscript may be reviewed again, preferably by the original readers, before it is finally accepted for publication.

-4. Rejection of a manuscript may be final or may be qualified with the possibility of reconsideration after revision and resubmission, with a new review process.
-Authors are strongly encouraged to make the suggested changes and resubmit the article rather than abandon the project.
+5. Rejection of a manuscript may be final or may be qualified with the possibility of reconsideration after revision and resubmission, with a new review Authors are strongly encouraged to make the suggested changes and resubmit the article rather than abandon the project.

 C. Manuscript Acceptance

-3. Authors must obtain and submit to the journal editor written permission to publish original material (such as original photographs and drawings) protected by U.S. or international copyright laws, as well as personal communications.
+2. Authors must obtain and submit to the journal editor written permission to publish personal communications cited in the article and any original material (such as original photographs and drawings) protected by S., other national, or international copyright laws.
 Authors are responsible for all fees required in securing permissions to publish these materials.
-Such written permission must include:
+Such written permission must include

-• Signature and title of the person giving permission
+• the signature and title of the person giving permission,

 D. Page Proofs